Top Tips For Completing Your NPQML in 2023

-After about a year I have completed my NPQML.
-This course is intended for those in middle leadership roles to develop areas of their practice Known as competencies.
+This article was originally written after I completed my project.
+I have now coached 5 people through the ML and NPQSL courses.
+The NPQML course is intended for those in middle leadership roles to develop areas of their practice Known as competencies.
 This was not an easy task but I wished I had undertaken it when I first started my leadership journey.
 At least having some experience under my belt I could really understand the areas I needed support in.

 The classic leaders vs managers discussion.

 Courageous conversations This is the area the NPQML helped me most.

 A reflection on my leadership journey (they like reflections in the NPQML)